NATIONAL HOT CROSS BUN DAY

 Currants or raisins baked into the bun add a sweet flavor.
 As noted in the name of this baked good, it’s marked with a cross.
 To make the cross, bakers use a doughy paste baked into the bread.
 Sometimes, an icing is used to make the cross instead.

 Hot cross buns are traditionally eaten during Lent in many historically Christian countries.
 Lent begins the evening before Ash Wednesday through Good Friday, and the cross is a symbol of the Crucifixion.
+Beyond its significance as a traditional treat, this spiced sweet bun offers some folklore and history, too.

 Hot Cross Bun Superstitions

-- Buns baked and served on Good Friday will not spoil or mold during the subsequent year.
+- Unspoiled – Buns baked and served on Good Friday will not spoil or mold during the subsequent year.
 (English folklore)

-- Some people believe because there is a cross on the bun, they should kiss the buns before eating them.
+- A kiss – Some people believe because there is a cross on the bun, they should kiss the buns before eating them.

 HOW TO OBSERVE #NationalHotCrossBunsDay